Updated daily: Here are the 10 best Amazon deals you can get today

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ‘em coming every Sunday through Friday.

-Below, you’ll find our top Amazon deals today, including incredible markdowns on one of our favorite pairs of headphones, a top-rated hair dryer and a pack of space-saving storage bags, all of which have been vetted by our team of deals experts to ensure they’re "best of web" prices.
+Below, you’ll find our top Amazon deals today, including incredible markdowns on one of our favorite headphones, some powerful outdoor tools and a durable cookware set, all of which have been vetted by our team of deals experts to ensure they’re "best of web" prices.
 If you’re looking for N95 and KN95 masks right now, Amazon also has plenty of choices on sale today, too.

-►All-Clad sale: Pots and pans are up to 74% off during this major outlet sale—here's what to shop before it ends
+►Wayfair's Way Day 2022: The annual sale is almost here—here are all the best deals you can already shop

-►Skippy peanut butter recall: Select products recalled because they may contain steel fragments
+►Rising cost of eggs: Bird flu and inflation cause egg prices to rise ahead of Easter and Passover

 If you’re not already an Amazon Prime subscriber, you can sign up for a 30-day membership for free.
 An Amazon Prime subscription gets you free two-day shipping and tons of other benefits for $14.99 a month ($7.49 for students and $6.99 for those receiving qualifying government assistance).